Usbac/borealis/docs/en/stdlib/socket.md

 Accepts a connection on the given socket.

-This function returns a new socket object on success, otherwise `false` will be returned.
+This function returns a new socket object on success, otherwise `null` will be returned.

 ```borealis
 Socket.accept(sock);